ejp-rd-vp/FiaB/README.md

 ```
         ./ACME-ready-to-go/data/
-        ./ACME-ready-to-go/data/mydataX.csv  (input csv files, e.g. "CDE.csv")
-        ./ACME-ready-to-go/data/mydataY.csv...
+        ./ACME-ready-to-go/data/preCDE.csv
         ./ACME-ready-to-go/data/triples   (this is where the output data will be written, and loaded from here into Graphdb)
-        ./ACME-ready-to-go/config/   (this is the folder where yarrrml templates will be automatically loaded from the EJP repository)
+        ./ACME-ready-to-go/config/   (this is the folder where YARRRML template will be automatically loaded from the EJP repository)
 ```

 **Step 2:** Edit the .env file